Aboriginal interpreter training

 - orientation to common interpreting jobs.

-You will also be offered the chance to shadow experienced interpreters before taking on interpreting jobs independently.
+You will also be offered the chance to shadow experienced interpreters and do on-the-job training before taking on interpreting jobs independently.

-The Aboriginal Interpreter Service training team runs training sessions and supports interpreters through on-the-job observations.
+The AIS training team delivers training sessions, including professional development courses.
+It also supports interpreters through on-the-job observations.

 - general interpreting skills